 Prepaid cards are a boon for anyone who wants to manage their budget or just have an alternative to paying cash.
-They're also a good fit for parents who want to monitor the spending of their children and teens and those with poor or limited credit who aren't eligible for a credit card.
+They're also a good fit for parents who want to monitor the spending of their children and teens or for those with poor or limited credit who aren't eligible for a credit card.
 Prepaid cards allow users to make online bill payments and other purchases without worrying about cash, interest rates or late fees.
 Many will also appreciate that they don't require a credit check for approval.
-When looking for a prepaid card, we recommend you read through the fee structure so any fee charges don't come as a surprise later.
+We've reviewed the top prepaid cards from our partners below.
+When looking for a prepaid card, we recommend you read through the fee structure so no fees come as a surprise later.
 The downside to prepaid cards is that they won't help rebuild your credit history because they don't report to the credit bureaus.
-If you are interested in card that can help rebuild your credit, take a look at our secured credit card reviews.
+If you are interested in cards that can help rebuild your credit, take a look at our secured credit card reviews.

 Disclaimer: This content is not provided or commissioned by the credit card issuers.
 Opinions expressed here are author's alone, not those of the credit card issuers, and have not been reviewed, approved or otherwise endorsed by the credit card issuers.
 This site may be compensated through the affiliate program of the credit card issuers.

 Stratos and Coin: Are All-in-One Payment Cards a Good Idea?

 Mobile payments have been gaining a lot of popularity lately.
 Considering we are almost always connected to our phones, it makes sense to have this convenience.
 These mobile payment apps have different functions.
 Some are specifically made for peer-to-peer payments, like the app Venmo, and others that have adopted a payment feature, like Snapchat's Snapcash. [...]

 3 Things People with Bad Credit Need to Know